NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - A.J.
 Epenesa, EDGE, Iowa

-The Bucs will do their finest to maintain pending free agent Shaquil Barrett, however they nonetheless want extra pop in Todd Bowles’ 3-Four go rush.
+The Bucs will do their greatest to maintain pending free agent Shaquil Barrett, however they nonetheless want extra pop in Todd Bowles’ 3-Four move rush.
 Epenesa (6-5, 275 kilos) is a strong, explosive, big-bodied participant.
-He can push blockers out of the best way to get to the QB and in addition stands up sturdy towards the run.
-He confirmed his top-10 standing with 2.5 sacks and a compelled fumble towards USC within the Vacation Bowl.
+He can push blockers out of the way in which to get to the QB and likewise stands up robust towards the run.
+He confirmed his top-10 standing with 2.5 sacks and a pressured fumble towards USC within the Vacation Bowl.

 15. Denver Broncos (7-9)